rmoralespp/sphinxlinter/README.md

 ### CLI Tool

-Alternatively, after installation via `pip`, you can run the `sphinxlinter` command directly from your terminal.
+After installation via `pip`, you can run the `sphinxlinter` command directly from your terminal.

 **Run on the current directory:**